dakivara/pgcrud/docs/getting-started/read.md

 -----

 The `get_one` method is designed to retrieve a single record from the database.
-Based on your requirements, it can return a single value, a tuple of values, or a Pydantic model.
+Based on your requirements, it can return a single value, a tuple of values, or a Pydantic object.
 If no record is found, the method returns `None`.

 ## Get Pydantic object

-Typically, you want to load your fetched record directly into a Pydantic model.
-You can achieve this by passing the Pydantic model to the select parameter of the `get_one` method.
+You directly load your fetched record directly into a Pydantic model by passing the Pydantic model to the select parameter of the `get_one` method.

 Here is how you can fetch an author by ID.